 I had to trick him into that kind of learning.
 So I created a Scavenger Hunt, which requires him to use the Table of Contents, Introduction, and Index to find where to find the answers.
 This way, he gets familiar with books but also can learn a little bit about the subject.
 We’ve done half of it, and will finish next week.
 I’m hoping he’ll appreciate the book better afterwards, and possibly pick it up on his own at some point because it is familiar.

 Do you want it to?
-Click the image to download the freebie.
+Click below to download the freebie.

 You will note that my worksheet above does not provide space for writing the answers.
 My son is not a strong writer, and I knew that would be painful for him.
 Rather, this lets him answer orally.
 This worksheet could be used in a group setting, too.
 Or, a teacher could give a student the page and require them to answer on a separate page.
 I hope it helps you in what ever educational setting you may be in!

 - Pioneer Crafts.
 I think we may get out the Popsicle sticks this afternoon!

 - Kids Konnect.
 Lots of information about pioneers here!